 - Randomness has many uses in science, art, statistics, cryptography, gaming, gambling, and other fields.

-- Generating Random numbers in excel are important because many things in real life are so complicated that they appear random.
-Therefore, to simulate those processes we need random numbers.
+- Generating Random numbers in excel is important because many things in real life are so complicated that they appear random.
+Therefore, to simulate those processes, we need random numbers.

 How to Generate Random Numbers in Excel?

-There are number of methods to generate a random number in excel.
+There is a number of methods to generate a random number in excel.
 We will discuss the two of them – Rand() and Randbetween() Functions

 #1 – RAND() Function